Rethinking Interactive Image Segmentation: Feature Space Annotation: Proposed Method

 \section{Proposed Method}

 Our methodology allows the user to annotate multiple classes jointly and requires lower effort when the data are redundant by allowing multiple images to be annotated at once.
-Multiple image annotation is done by extracting candidate regions (i.e. segments) and presenting samples of the same class simultaneously to the user; multiple examples can be annotated in a single interaction.
+Multiple image annotation is done by extracting candidate regions (\ie segments) and presenting them simultaneously to the user.
 The candidate segments are displayed closer together according to their visual similarity~\cite{Sacha:2016:VisualInterDR} for the label assignment of multiple segments at once.
 Hence, user interaction in the image domain is only employed when necessary --- not to assign labels but to fix incorrect segments.
-Since, this action is the one that requires the most user effort and has been the target of several weakly-supervised methodologies~\cite{Araslanov:2020:SingleStage, Zhou:2018:PRM, Zhu:2019:InstPRM, Hsu:2019:DeepCO3} that try to avoid it altogether.
-Therefore, this approach is based on the following pillars: \setlist{nolistsep} \begin{itemize}[noitemsep] \item The segment annotation problem should be evaluated as a single task~\cite{Andriluka:2018:FluidAnnot}.
+Since, this action is the one that requires the most user effort and has been the target of weakly-supervised methodologies\fakecite{Araslanov:2020:SingleStage, Zhou:2018:PRM, Zhu:2019:InstPRM, Hsu:2019:DeepCO3}\prcite{Zhu:2019:InstPRM} that try to avoid it altogether.
+Therefore, this approach is based on the following pillars: \begin{itemize} \item The segment annotation problem should be evaluated as a single task~\cite{Andriluka:2018:FluidAnnot}.
 While dividing the problem into microtasks is useful to facilitate the user and machine interaction, they should not be treated independently since the final goal is the complete image annotation. \item The human is the protagonist in the process, as described in the VIAL process~\cite{Bernard:2018:VIAL}, deciding which action minimizes user effort for image annotation while the machine assists in well-defined microtasks. \item The annotation in the image domain is burdensome; thus, it should be avoided, but not neglected, since perfect segmentation is still an unrealistic assumption. \item The machine should assist the user initially, even when no annotated examples are present~\cite{Bernard:2017:VAvsAL}, and as the annotation progresses, labeling should get easier because more information is provided. \end{itemize}